 After Hurricane Matthew, SOS Children's Villages distributed food to local vulnerable families near Les Cayes (Photo: M. Eliscar Getro).

-The critical economic and social situation, as well as natural disasters, have affected the lives of many children.
-As a result of the earthquake, thousands of Haitian children lost parental care.
+The critical economic and social situations, as well as natural disasters, have put hundreds of thousands of children at risk.

-After Hurricane Matthew in 2016, approximately 130,000 children were out of school and 10,000 children were in need of protections from exploitation and abuse.
+After Hurricane Matthew in 2016, an additional 130,000 children were out of school and 10,000 children were in need of protection from exploitation and abuse.

 SOS Children's Villages in Haiti